SalomoHS/task-management-app/README.md

 5. Database Setup:

-   Execute the following SQL commands to set up the schema, tables, and initial data:
+   Execute the following SQL commands to your PostgreSQL database to set up the schema, tables, and initial data:

    ```sql
    -- create schema